 A student may appeal an unfavorable evaluation or Progressive Corrective Action through the following grievance procedures:

 - The student shall contact the Program Director to file an official grievance.
 The formal grievance must be filed within ten (10) days from the said action.
 The grievance should state simply the reasons for disagreeing.

 - The Program Director will notify the student within ten (10) days to schedule a meeting with the Advisory Committee.

 - At the meeting of the Advisory Committee, the student will present his/her position and may call witnesses with direct knowledge of the incident in question.
 The student may be represented by another student at this meeting.

-- If the student fails to be satisfied with the decision of the advisory committee, they may appeal to the Human Resources manager of the Medical Center.
+- If the student fails to be satisfied with the decision of the advisory committee, they may appeal to the Human Resources manager of Mercy Hospital.
 The Human Resources manager’s decision is final.
 This appeal must be filed within ten (10) days of the advisory committee’s decision.

-- Policy and procedures can be reviewed in the Radiology Program Director’s office.
+- Policy and procedures can be reviewed in the Mercy Hospital School of Radiologic Technology Program Director’s office.
 The office phone number is 330.489.1273.